“Dear M.E,

-However, I recently had cause to reflect on my own early years with chronic illness.
-It would be difficult to forget the confusion, fear and grief during those days, never mind how it felt to discover the lack of information available for patients.
-Truthfully, one of the things that genuinely helped me make sense of it all was engaging with other people’s blogs and social media posts.
-Even if our circumstances differed (illness severity, age, geographical location…) reading about others’ experiences played an important role in helping me tentatively figure out the next steps.
+However, I recently had cause to reflect back on my own early years with chronic illness.
+It would be difficult to forget the confusion, fear, and grief I experienced during those days, never mind how it felt to discover the profound lack of support and information available for patients at that time.
+One of the things that helped me make sense of it all was finding the online chronic illness community and engaging with other people’s blogs and social media posts.
+Even if our circumstances differed (illness severity, age, geographical location, and so on) reading about others’ experiences played an important role in helping me tentatively figure out the next steps for myself.

-So, whilst it’s incredibly important to highlight that my story is my own and not in any way representative of every person with ME/CFS, I’m putting it out there in case it’s in any way helpful.
+So, whilst it’s of utmost importance that I highlight, once again, that I’m in no way representative of every person with ME/CFS, I’m putting these words out there in case it’s in any way helpful or informative for somebody else.
 Here’s how it all went down…

 Illness Onset

 I experienced some rather nasty injuries throughout my training, and around the age of fifteen, as I was making important decisions about my future, two things happened in rather quick succession.
-Firstly, I experienced a life-threatening anaphylactic shock: a severe allergic reaction to what we later found out was peanuts, after indifferently eating a handful of the pesky things for the first time at a party.
-Although frightening and a horrific experience I’m in no hurry to repeat, fortunately I bounced back rather quickly, after less than one evening in hospital… only to then develop glandular fever.
+Firstly, I experienced a life-threatening anaphylactic shock: a severe allergic reaction to what we later found out was peanuts, after indifferently eating a handful of the pesky things for the first time while feeling awkward at a house party.
+It was a frightening and a horrific experience that I’m in no hurry to repeat, but fortunately I bounced back rather quickly… only to subsequently develop glandular fever.

-Now, the key to managing glandular fever is to really take care of yourself, rest, and most importantly, avoid mentally or physically overexerting yourself.
+Now, you may know that the key to managing glandular fever is to really look after yourself – get plenty of rest, and most importantly, avoid mentally or physically overexerting yourself.
 So straight off, you can see how this might have been something of a problem for me…. and that’s before you take into account that at that time, I had *no idea whatsoever* that I even had glandular fever.
-Although I went to the doctor multiple times during this period, with what I thought back then was just a persistent seasonal illness, it wasn’t until years later (following a retrospective blood test) that I found out this was going on back then.
+Although I went to the doctor multiple times during this period, with what I thought back then was just a persistent seasonal illness, it wasn’t until years later (following a retrospective blood test) that I found out that glandular fever was present.

 Searching For Answers

-It was shortly after this time, during my upper years at secondary school, that I first started to really notice the mild but chronic symptoms becoming increasingly prevalent: constant headaches and sore throats, feeling as though my head was full of cotton wool, and above all else, my strong and supple body and limbs being shrouded with weakness and fatigue.
-The same burn I’d feel in my muscles after a 10-hour day of training, I felt from walking up a flight of stairs at school.
-Although persistent and at this point unexplained, these symptoms were still very much at the mild end of the spectrum: they didn’t often impact my day-to-day activities, but simply made me feel hideous during them instead.
+During my upper years at secondary school, the symptoms became impossible to ignore.
+As well as the pain and lethargy, my head felt full of dense cotton wool, and my strong and supple body and limbs became weak with fatigue.
+The same burn I’d feel in my muscles after a 10-hour day of ballet training, I felt from walking up a flight of stairs between classrooms.
+However, although my symptoms were persistent and at this point unexplained, they were still very much at the mild end of the spectrum.
+They rarely prevented me from taking part in my day-to-day activities… they just led me to feel utterly hideous during them instead.

-Increasingly fearful, I continued to see my childhood GP and tried verbalising what I was experiencing, hoping for a course of medication that would set me back on track.
-However, although the doctor acknowledged the fatigue I was experiencing, as well as my energetic lifestyle and background, their advice was eyebrow-raising to say the least.
-It was their belief that to combat fatigue, I simply needed to increase my stamina and physical fitness levels, with the suggestion of taking an hour-long walk per day… despite the fact I’d been undergoing intensive physical dance training for most of my life.
+I booked many appointments to see my childhood GP over these years.
+Each time I would go in and sit down, and try to find ways to verbalise how I was feeling – how to explain something that felt unexplainable.
+Often, I’d have a round of blood tests that came back mostly clear and I’d be sent away, assured that it was probably ‘teenage hormones’ or ‘stress over exams’ making me feel as unwell as I did.
+When things failed to improve, the advice took a different turn.
+Although the GP acknowledged the fatigue I was experiencing, as well as my energetic lifestyle and background up to this point, they believed that to combat this fatigue, I needed to increase my stamina and physical fitness levels.
+They suggested taking a daily hour-long walk every day after school… despite the fact I’d been undergoing intensive physical dance training for most of my life.
 And me being the compliant teenager I was, I very much took it to heart.

-You may have seen my HuffPost ‘Undefeatable’ article in which I describe my experiences of being inappropriately prescribed exercise therapy, but in short, I followed the advice I was given and experienced some really quite frightening results.
-Rather than seeing my capabilities increase, as you would expect as my physical strength improved, the opposite occurred; each time I walked or ran a considerable distance, I found that I could do a little less the next time.
-I could no longer get through intense but achievable ballet exercises I’d practically been doing in my sleep.
-The more I was trying to proactively increase my activity levels, the more irreversible harm it was doing to my body.
-Reflecting back now, it’s almost unbelievable that I didn’t acknowledge this at the time as yet another red flag.
+I describe my experiences of being inappropriately prescribed exercise therapy in this piece for HuffPost, but in short, I experienced some quite frightening results after trying to increase my activity levels.
+Rather than seeing my capabilities increase, as you would expect from somebody doing regular exercise, the opposite occurred.
+Each time I walked or ran a considerable distance, I found that I could do a little less the next time, and then less again the time after.
+I could no longer get through intense but achievable ballet exercises I could once do in my sleep.
+The harder I was trying to increase my activity levels, the more irreversible harm it was doing to my body.
+It never occured to me that perhaps I should stop, that my body was sending a warning signal – if anything, my inability to improve made me feel as though I just needed to try harder.

 The Relapse

-Nevertheless, as my symptoms were still relatively mild, I continued bulldozing through life right through my school exams and most of my first year of university, taking on dozens of extracurricular things that I genuinely loved and made effort to ensure I could participate in.
-It was only during my final term of the academic year that things cranked up a notch, and eventually caught up with me.
-Naturally, because life is never straightforward, I was working abroad as a sports coach in Greece when it happened, and I finally broke.
+As my symptoms were still relatively mild at this point, I continued bulldozing through life as best as I could.
+I completed my school exams and had the most incredible first year of university, finding a strong social circle and taking on dozens of extracurricular things that I genuinely loved.
+It was only during my final term of the academic year that things took a turn and I finally broke.
+And because life is never straightforward, I happened to be working abroad as a sports coach in Greece at the time.

-I just about managed to get myself home before things really spiralled, but from this point onwards, life was a completely different story.
-Every persistent symptom intensified, and they were joined by some delightful new friends too: chronic pain, long-term insomnia, extreme sensitivity to noise and light, allergies and chemical sensitivities, dizziness and orthostatic intolerance, and this constant feeling of just… unwellness.
-Like constantly being gripped by the worst kind of flu, the kind where any small exertion makes you feel infinitely more hideous.
-Sometimes I’d wake up from broken sleep and feel like I couldn’t catch my breath, or like there were bricks piled on top of my chest and all my limbs were pinned down so I couldn’t move them.
+At that point, it was impossible to ignore that I was experiencing something life-altering.
+I just about managed to get home before things really spiralled, but from this point onwards, life was a completely different story.
+Every persistent symptom intensified, and they were joined by chronic pain, long-term insomnia, extreme sensitivity to noise and light, allergies and chemical sensitivities, dizziness and orthostatic intolerance, and this constant feeling of… deep unwellness.
+Like constantly being gripped by the worst kind of flu, the kind where any small movement or exertion makes you feel more hideous.
+Sometimes I’d wake up from broken sleep and feel like I couldn’t catch my breath, or like there were bricks piled on top of my chest.
+Sometimes I worried that I wouldn’t wake up at all.

-I’m just thankful that this difficult period took place over a long university summer: I had three months to rest (spending only a few hours out of bed per day) and really process what was happening.
-It was incredibly fortunate that my parents were previously aware of ME/CFS and recognised the signs and symptoms: it took my mum actually coming into my medical appointment with the same dismissive GP with me and really fighting my corner before I was finally referred to my local specialist service for the condition.
+Thankfully, this initial deterioration took place during the long summer break from university.
+I had three months to rest (spending only a few hours out of bed per day) and try to process what was happening, before I had to figure out my next steps.
+It was incredibly lucky that my parents had some awareness of ME/CFS, and recognised the clear signs and symptoms I was showing.
+After over four years of trying and failing to access help myself, my mum physically came into my next GP appointment with me and stood her ground.
+Then, and only then, I was finally referred to my local specialist service.

 Finding A Diagnosis

-Now, getting that diagnosis is all well and good, but when you’re experiencing a notoriously under-researched condition, your next steps are very much limited.
-With no treatment or cure for the condition, the vast majority of patients are sent away to just get on with it, and hopefully learn to manage their symptoms as best as possible.
+Getting a diagnosis is important, but when you’re experiencing a notoriously under-researched condition, you find your next steps are limited.
+With no treatment or cure for the condition, the vast majority of patients are sent away to just get on with things, and hopefully learn to manage their symptoms as best as possible.
 After I received some well-intentioned but mostly useless booklets on pacing, activity management, and diet and nutrition, plus a one-to-one session on study skills with ME/CFS from my local service, off I went, back home to my darkened room.
-I had my diagnosis, but as for a prognosis?
+I had a diagnosis, but as for a prognosis?
 To this day, there’s no real or quantifiable method of predicting how long somebody’s symptoms will persist, or if or when they could recover or experience relief.
-And to me, that uncertainty remains one of the most difficult elements of living with ME/CFS.
+For me, it’s that uncertainty remains one of the most difficult elements of living with ME/CFS.

-Before we go further, the one thing I need to emphasise here is that although my physical health was a mess, I consider myself incredibly fortunate that my cognitive symptoms were nowhere near as severe by comparison.
-Although I had (and still have) some issues with brain fog and short-term memory, I have never experienced the severe confusion, inability to focus, blackouts, and memory loss that many people with ME/CFS live with.
-I could still think clearly, comprehend stimuli, and even at my worst, I could concentrate on books and TV in short bursts of around 10-20 minutes, provided I rested afterwards.
-Because of this, I knew I wanted to return to university for my second year and continue my studies.
+It feels important for me to acknowledge at this point that although my physical health was a mess, my cognitive symptoms were nowhere near as severe or disabling as many other people experience.
+Although I had (and still have) some issues with brain fog and short-term memory, I have never experienced the profound confusion, inability to focus, blackouts, and memory loss that many people with ME/CFS live with.
+I could still think clearly and comprehend stimuli most of the time, and even at my worst, I was able concentrate on books and TV in short bursts of around 10-20 minutes, provided I rested afterwards.
+Because of this, I knew I wanted to at least try to return to university for my second year and continue my studies.

 Chronic Illness and Student Life

-You can read plenty more about my experiences of university and chronic illness in my debut non-fiction book, University And Chronic Illness: A Survival Guide… but looking back now, it seems almost unbelievable that I managed studying full-time, living with friends and even having something of a social life during the final two years of my undergraduate degree.
+You can read plenty more about my experiences of university and chronic illness in my debut non-fiction book, University And Chronic Illness: A Survival Guide… but looking back now, it seems almost unbelievable that I managed to study full-time, live with friends and even have something of a social life during the final two years of my undergraduate degree.
 I still spent most of my time in bed, working from my laptop, and because I didn’t feel well enough to get to contact hours, I taught the majority of the course content to myself.
 A typical day would see me wake up, eat breakfast, work for a couple of hours from bed, have lunch, rest for another four hours, read notes, then eat my evening meal and spend some time in the house with friends, before going back to bed for a sleepless night and doing it all over again.
 When I was at my worst, I wouldn’t leave the house for weeks at a time, with any small trip out and about taking at least 48 hours of post-exertional malaise to recover from.
-And that was in spite of forward planning, pacing, and using a transit wheelchair to minimise movement as much as possible.
+And that was in spite of planning, pacing, and using a transit wheelchair to make these things possible at all.

-Although I was grateful to be clinging onto student life, it was an incredibly bleak time, and keeping my spirits up wasn’t easy.
-I’m just grateful for the people I had around me: I had family who were willing to help where they could, and friends who went out of their way to keep me smiling.
-Even though I spent most of the time squashing down and making light of how I felt around other people, being in that kind of environment helped me cling on to some sense of normality, whilst I adjusted to my new normal.
+Although I was grateful to be clinging onto student life, it was a bleak time.
+Keeping my spirits up wasn’t easy, but there were good people around me.
+I had my parents who helped with practical tasks where they could, and my friends who went out of their way to keep me smiling.
+Even though I spent most of the time squashing down and making light of how I felt around other people, being in that kind of environment really helped me cling on to some sense of normality, whilst I adjusted to my new normal.

 Learning To Live Again

-Back to my own story, however, that brings us to where we are now.
-Over the last few years where my condition has been more manageable, I’ve graduated, completed a postgraduate diploma and now work part-time from home: something that could easily have been unthinkable at the beginning of this journey.
-I live independently and feel as though I have at least some autonomy and control in the choices I make as an adult, and quite frankly, some of the opportunities that have come my way have made for frequent *pinch me* moments.
-With mobility aids and adjustments, I can leave my house somewhat regularly and enjoy a social life, with a significantly shorter and less-debilitating recovery time.
+Over these last few years where my condition has been more manageable, I’ve graduated, completed a postgraduate diploma, and now work part-time from home.
+I found a place in the charity sector, before taking a leap of faith and becoming a chronically ill freelancer.
+Having the kind of career I have today would have been completely unthinkable at the beginning of this journey.
+I can live independently in my little flat, and I feel as though I have a decent level of autonomy and control in the choices I make as an adult.
+With mobility aids and adjustments, I can leave my house somewhat regularly and enjoy a social life, and recover from this much more quickly than I used to.
 Generally, I feel a bit more resilient to the challenges of life with a fluctuating health condition.

-You don’t see many posts from us in-betweeners, the ones who’ve experienced bad health to better health without the extremity of falling at either end of the spectrum.
-Because here’s the thing: my illness hasn’t magically gone away, and I still suffer greatly because of ME/CFS.
-My condition still dictates every decision I make, particularly in a world that just isn’t inclusive of fluctuating illnesses.
-However, my quality of life today is so, so much better than what it was a few years ago, and I don’t think the chronic illness community hears these kinds of stories enough.
-I hope anybody reading this knows that even if a full recovery seems unrealistic, it’s not unthinkable that things *can* improve.
+You don’t see as many stories about us in-betweeners, the ones who’ve experienced bad health to better health without falling at either end of this binary.
+My illness hasn’t magically gone away, and I still suffer greatly because of ME/CFS.
+My condition continues to dictate every decision I make, and ableism in the world around us makes life much harder than it should be.
+However, my quality of life today is so much better than it was a few years ago, and it’s my belief that the chronic illness community doesn’t hear these kinds of stories enough.
+I hope anybody reading this knows that even if a full recovery seems unrealistic, it’s not unthinkable that things *can* improve and you can start to feel more like ‘yourself’ again.

-My condition and illness severity have been relatively stable for the last couple of years, with only minor seasonal and situational fluctuations.
+My condition and illness severity have been relatively stable for the last few years, with only minor seasonal and situational fluctuations.
 And as of now, I don’t know what the future holds.
 My health could improve a notch again in the future, or it could just as easily decline back to how it was at the beginning… perhaps even worse.
-All I know is that although things are still difficult, and sometimes it feels as though nobody in the world could possibly understand what it’s like, the way I live now is all I’d hoped for a few years ago.
-The bad days I experience now were once my good days.
+All I know is that although things are still difficult, and sometimes it feels as though nobody in the world could possibly understand what this is like, the way I live now is all I’d hoped for a few years ago.
+The bad days I experience now were once my good days, and I’ll never take that for granted.

-As humans, I think we’re conditioned to always want more than we have, or think ‘if only I could manage this little bit more, I’d be happy’, and that’s something I’m definitely guilty of.
-But my goodness, I’m incredibly grateful for what I have now, and I feel confident I’m making the most of it.
+As humans, I think we’re conditioned to always want more than we have, or think ‘if only I could manage this little bit more, I’d be happy’.
+I’m definitely guilty of that.
+But my goodness, I’m incredibly grateful for what I have now.
 I’m doing what I can with what I have, and I’m getting better at recognising that that’s enough.
 And no matter what your own circumstances are or what they allow, I hope you know that your enough is absolutely enough too.

 You can find out more about ME/CFS in the UK by visiting Action For ME.
 Please note that I am not a medical professional and cannot offer advice on your symptoms or diagnosis: if you have any concerns about your health, please book an appointment with your GP.
-As mentioned previously, please do *not* send unsolicited advice, no matter how good your intentions may be.
+As mentioned previously, please refrain from sending unsolicited advice about my medical condition, no matter how good your intentions may be.
 Thank you.

-However, I’d love to hear any of your own stories in the comments below.
-How long did it take you to find your diagnosis?
-You can also find my other chronic illness posts here, and don’t forget to subscribe to see my future updates too.
-Thanks for reading, and I hope today’s a good’un!
+You can also find my other chronic illness posts here, shop my books and eBooks, and don’t forget to subscribe to see my future updates too.
+Thanks for reading, and I hope today’s a good one!

 Related Posts: